Jess Townsend wiping an etching plate on a hot plate in Spike Print Studio

 My work explores magical realism, seeking the extraordinary amongst the everyday, the act of reaching out for something elusive, even if at that very moment it has already changed or vanished.

-As a printmaker the core of my work is an engagement with process where the mood and narrative of an image evolve through multiple phases and mediums; this multi layered practice adds a play on luminosity, enhances darkness or light to create atmospheric etchings that shimmer and evoke a portal between the past and present.
+As a printmaker the core of my work is an engagement with process where mood and narrative evolve through multiple phases and mediums.
+This multi layered practice adds a play on luminosity, darkness, and light to create atmospheric etchings that shimmer and evoke a portal between the past and present.

 The most interesting things are always in the shadows, in the invisible

-The starting point begins with a remote and wild place, a path leading down to the shore and its gothic past.
-A salt water pull develops a dialogue of cyclical investigation, and is ongoing; Nature, weather and landscapes change or vanish, boundaries blend and blur, and it is what we don’t see at the edges, in the spaces, between night and day that is pivotal to my work.
+The starting point for this project began with a remote and wild place, a path leading down to the shore and its gothic past.
+A salt water pull develops a dialogue of cyclical investigation, and is ongoing.
+Nature, weather and landscapes change or vanish, boundaries blend and blur, and it is what we don’t see at the edges, in the spaces between night and day, that is pivotal to my work.

-Combining intaglio print and pinhole photography, landscape and the suggestive nature of childhood memories are examined in work that echoes of a sense of nostalgia, transformation and tangibility.
+The combination of intaglio print and pinhole photography, landscape and the suggestive nature of childhood memories are all examined in work that echoes with a sense of nostalgia, transformation, and tangibility.

-Evocative of the past, the choice to use pinhole photography as a starting point is deliberate.
-The living quality of images act as a lens to glimpse things barely visible to the eye, pools of deep space and light, suggestive of layers of mist and what is just out of reach
+Evocative of the past, my choice to use pinhole photography as a starting point is deliberate.
+The living quality of images act as a lens to glimpse things barely visible to the eye, pools of deep space and light, suggestive of layers of mist and what is just out of reach.

-Through this process, the unexpected is often illuminated and the ordinary becomes transformed: fleeting moments are captured, details lost and added, mistakes embraced, building an alternative narrative of a landscape that is suggestive, more profound and more supernatural.
+Through this process, the unexpected is often illuminated and the ordinary becomes transformed: fleeting moments are captured, details lost and added, and mistakes are embraced.
+This builds an alternative narrative of a landscape that is suggestive, more profound, and more supernatural.

 There was a Time